Carual42/weekend-movie-sagas/README.md

 [x]- get server running
 [x]- check out existing code
 [x]- make a MovieDetails component
-[]- make a route to /details for MovieDetails
+[x]- make a route to /details for MovieDetails
 []- make onClick in MovieList that lead to said MovieDetails []- MovieDetails should POST to the dom the following:
     []- title